NWChemEx/TAMM/dox/IndexSpaces.md

 ### IndexSpaceFragment

 `IndexSpaceFragment` is an ordered list of `Index` values.
 Mathematically, a `IndexSpaceFragment` maps the interval [0, N-1] to an ordered list of indices.
-Any `IndexSpaceFragment`, isf, satisfies the following properties:
+Any `IndexSpaceFragment`, `isf`, satisfies the following properties:

 - isf.operator() : [0,N-1] $\rightarrow$ `Index`$^N$
 - (Bijective function) N = $|$isf$|$, $\forall$ i, j $\in$ [0,N-1],